dmikozzz/FitnessTrackerAPI/README.md

 What happens if you exceed 300 requests is that simply the API will respond with a message that says
 >Too many requests from this IP, please try again in a while.
+#
+#### Mock data
+If you decide to use your own MongoDB connection.

+I will provide the mock data needed for users and workout which you can import in MongoDB compass.
+For example if you go to users and press ADD DATA
+you can simply paste the provided JSON file after choosing insert document
+or if you have downloaded the JSON file you can choose to import JSON or CSV file.
+You can find the mock data in the mock_data folder.

+If you'd like to make your mock own data I would recommend Mockaroo where you would
+for
+#### users
+Add two fields, one with name and a Type like Full Name
+ and dailyActiveCaloriesGoal with the type Number and a min max of your preference
+ for the goals to be.

+#### workouts
+You would add four fields.

+workout with the Type Custom List
+and in options you provide what workouts there is to randomize between.
+Example: Walking, Running, Swimming, Cycling and so on.

+steps with the Type Number and min max of your preference.
+distance with the Type Number and min max of your preference.
+caloriesBurned with the Type Number and min max of your preference.

+And lastly you choose how many #Rows you want and Format: JSON